Fir121/Carbon-Footprint-Tracker/README.md

 * More Emission Choices (Needs to be implemented as per API Docs)
 * Connect to a Database to have user accounts
 * Log each emission type when added
+* Allow selection of Dates so emissions can be tracked Time-wise